 Ikshana

-Solid, simplistic design.
-This was definitely the direction of the designer during this project.
-The ultra bold/black typeface for the brand’s name is supported very well by a minimal sans serif.
-Black, orange and white always play well and give it a strong mechanical look to it.
+Solid, simple, and confident.
+The ultra-bold typeface for the brand name is supported by a minimal sans-serif.
+Black, orange, and white always work well together, and it gives this card a strong mechanical feel.

 Designed by: Sazzad Hosen